qfpl/tt/README.md

 ### Example scoring

 Suppose P1 beats P2 score 21-18.
 The handicap is 3.
 Next game starts at 0-3 and plays to 24.
 Suppose P1 beats P2 score 24-22.
-The handicap is the old handicap (3) pls the new handicap (2) = 5.
+The handicap is the old handicap (3) plus the new handicap (2) = 5.
 The next game starts at 0-5, play to 26 to win (21+5).
 Suppose P1 then loses 25-26.
 The new handicap becomes the old handicap (5)-1=4.
 And so on.